rohanmohapatra/kafka-table/README.md

 It is commonly used in various applications where efficient lookup and insertion of key-value pairs are required, and the number of elements in the hashtable can change dynamically over time.

 ## How can you use it?
-Clients will use gRPC to make INC and GETget requests to a replica, you can use any replica.
+Clients will use gRPC to make INC and GET requests to a replica, you can use any replica.

-## Building
+## Build the project
 ```
 mvn package
 ```